aliciafoxx/aliciafoxx.github.io/docs/applied_ecology.md

-I use experimental and meta-analyses to address the conservation of culturally significant plants in urban environments such as agriculture, and urban restoration.
+I use experimental approaches and meta-analyses to address the conservation of culturally significant plants in urban environments such as agriculture, and urban and wildland restoration.
 I also research biocultural restoration in tallgrass restorations, BIPOC restoration practices in the US.
 I also explore how trait variation varies in population sources of restoration materials and how that affects function and interactions.

 ![](images/berc.png){: style="display: block; float: right; height:150px; width:150px; margin-left: 20px;"}